 PPL Electric Utilities will work with the Residential CSP to develop and execute a marketing plan that captures sector-level economies of scale and employs targeted outreach where practical.
-The marketing strategy may include the following:
+The marketing strategy may include, but will not be limited to, the following:

-- Promote the component through "Connect," bill inserts, the Customer Engagement Hub, and email blasts. - Provide online access to the program via the Company's EE&C website. - Advertise through multiple channels. - Educate retailer staff and customers through in-store events. - Distribute point-of-purchase materials to local retailers. - Collaborate with ENERGY STAR® and lighting manufacturers. - Cross-promote the lighting component with other energy efficiency educational materials.
+Promote the component through "Connect," bill inserts, the Customer Engagement Hub, and email blasts.

+- Provide online access to the program via the Company's EE&C website. - Advertise through multiple channels. - Educate retailer staff and customers through in-store events. - Distribute point-of-purchase materials to local retailers. - Collaborate with ENERGY STAR® and lighting manufacturers. - Cross-promote the lighting component with other energy efficiency educational materials.

 Table 19 identifies PPL Electric Utilities' list of measures, minimum eligibility qualifications, and range of incentive levels.
 In general, the incentives provided at the retail level are designed to cover up to 50% of the retail cost of LEDs.
+(Bolded text indicates a new measure or changed measure attribute, see Appendix D for May 2021 Tables.)